How does the royal family make its money?

 The Queen pays her children for these duties through her income from the Sovereign Grant and Duchy of Lancaster.

-The next generation is expected to forge their own careers and required to be more independent.
+The next generation of royals is expected to forge their own careers and required to be more independent.
 For example, Andrew's daughters -- Princess Beatrice and Princess Eugenie -- have full time jobs in the business and art worlds, respectively.
 But they also receive some financial support from their father.